crownstone/crownstone-sdk/wearables/README.md

 ## Firmware

 This was tested with firmware 5.5.0.
+There is a known bug in firmware 5.5.0 that let's you only set up to 2 specific entries per filter.

 ## Configuring filter

 Work in progress: an example for using the hub rest api will be added here.

+You can also use the python library to set an asset filter.
+An example can be found [here](https://github.com/crownstone/crownstone-lib-python-uart/blob/master/examples/asset_filter_example.py).

 ## Presence